 - Get your UPass - the UPass is a sticker applied to your eCard, providing you with unlimited access to Calgary Transit services for the duration of the semester.
 Eligible full-time students can pick up their UPass at the Office of the Registrar, AA211, Heritage Hall after tuition is paid or student loans are confirmed by SAIT.

 - Health and dental plan opt-out/opt-in/add-on - if you have comparable coverage, you can opt-out of the SAITSA health and dental plan.
-You can also opt-in or and add-on family members.
-For programs starting Sept.
-5, the deadline is Sept.
-26, 2017.
+You can also opt-in or an add-on family members.
+For programs starting Jan.
+8, 2018, the deadline is Jan.
+29, 2018.
 If your program starts on a different date, your deadline is 21 days from the program start date.

 - Apply for student awards - don't miss out on your chance at a share of more than $5 million in student awards.
 Applications for student awards open in late-August each year and there are several award periods throughout the rest of the year.
 After you've been accepted to your program you can review the student awards you could be eligible for and apply in mySAIT.